AlbinHall/mildew-detection/README.md

 ### Business Requirement 1: Data Visualization

-* We will display the "mean" and "standard deviation" images for healthy and mildew infected leaf's.
+* We will display the "mean" and "standard deviation" images for healthy and mildew containing leaf's.
-* We will display the difference between an average healthy leaf and an average mildew infected leaf.
+* We will display the difference between an average healthy leaf and an average mildew containing leaf.
-* We will display a image montage for either healthy or mildew infected leaf.
+* We will display a image montage for either healthy or mildew containing leaf.

 ### Business Requirement 2: Classification

 * we want to predict if an leaf is infected with mildew or not.
-* We want to build a binary classifier and generate reports.
+* We want to build a binary classifier using Neural networks and generate reports.

 ## ML Business Case

-### MalariaClf
+### MildewCLF

 * We want a ML model to predict if a leaf is infected with mildew or not, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
 * Our ideal outcome is provide the farm team a faster and reliable diagnostic if a given leaf/tree is infected or not with mildew.
 * The model success metrics are
 Accuracy of 97% or above on the test set.
 * The model output is defined as a flag, indicating if the leaf has mildew or not and the associated probability of being infected or not.
 The farm staff will do collect the lleafs as usual and upload the picture to the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish infected or uninfected leafs.
+* Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish mildew containing or healthy leafs.
 A leaf sample is collected, mixed with a reagent and examined under the microscope.
 Visual criteria are used to detect mildew.
 It leaves room to produce inaccurate diagnostics due to human errors And takes alot of time.
 * The training data to fit the model come from Code institute and was found the kaggle Website.
-This dataset contains about FIX THIS.
-We have extracted a subset of 5643 images from this dataset and saved it to kaggle dataset directory for quicker model training.
+This dataset contains about 4208 images.
+We have extracted a subset of 4208 images from this dataset and saved it to kaggle dataset directory for quicker model training.
 Train data - target: infected or not; features: all images

 FIXING THIS AND THE UPPER IN THE PROJECT